T

 Insider tips

-• Learn a few basic Romanian phrases; it's appreciated.
+• Learn a few basic Romanian phrases; while English is common in tourist areas, locals appreciate the effort.

-• Consider purchasing a Bucharest Card for discounts on attractions and transport if you plan to visit many sites.
+• Consider purchasing a Bucharest Card if you plan to visit many museums and attractions.

 Packing highlights